- Increase Performance!

 In my second situation, I had to adjust the way I held the guitar.
 I used a classical posture where the body of the guitar is held between your legs as opposed to resting the guitar on your lap.
 By doing this, my picking hand is forced to move forward which lowers the position of my shoulder.
 This takes a lot of the stress from my shoulder.
 Again, no more pain.

 Although our injuries may originate from exercising, it doesn’t necessarily mean that flare ups won’t occur outside of performing those exercises.
 Our everyday activities may be the real culprits in contributing to your ongoing discomfort.
 It’s up to us to figure out what those culprits are.

-If your plagued by an ongoing injury, your going to have to take inventory of what it is you do on a daily basis and look at those movements, even subtle ones, to see if it contributes to your discomfort.
+If you're plagued by an ongoing injury, you're going to have to take inventory of what it is you do on a daily basis and look at those movements, even subtle ones, to see if it contributes to your discomfort.

 Okay, before you do that, please see a doctor and get a diagnosis - Very important.
 Also, physiotherapy helps so you may want to enlist the services of a qualified and experienced physiotherapist.

 However, if you’ve done that and are still plagued with discomfort, take a hard look at your daily schedule and zero in on those movements that places stress on your injury.
 Sometimes, taking even the slightest amount of pressure off of an injured body part can make all the difference in the world.